harrisonritz/StateSpaceAnalysis.jl/README.md

 @reset S.est = deepcopy(set_estimates(S));
 @reset S = deepcopy(generate_rand_params(S));
 ```

-These preprocessing steps depend on custom code that you can modify.
-# TODO!

 ### Warm-start the EM with initial parameters from Subspace Identification (SSID):